 A digital strategy is a business plan that outlines how a business can use digital technologies to improve the customer experience, reduce operational costs, or capture a greater market share.

-A lot of businesses struggle to define what a digital strategy really means.
+A lot of businesses struggle to define what is digital strategy.
 Is it developing digital customer engagement channels, creating new sales channels, deploying digital tools internally, or developing digital products?
 The answer is a digital strategy can mean one or all of the activities listed above, depending on what your business needs to survive and thrive.

 George Westerman, a scientist at the MIT Initiative, explains that a digital strategy is nothing more than a business strategy that’s guided and supported by digital channels.